-A subgiant star is brighter than a normal main sequence star (of the same spectral class) but not as bright as a giant star.
-They are post main sequence stars undergoing the same type of increased luminosity and radius as a giant star, but less so.
+A subgiant star is brighter than a normal main sequence star of the same spectral type, but not as bright as a giant star.
+They are post-main-sequence stars undergoing the same type of increased luminosity and radius as a giant star, but less so.
 They are generally slightly more than solar mass.

 Some somewhat-low mass stars (e.g., the Sun) have a phase in their stellar evolution when they fit this fit this category.
 The phase, termed the subgiant branch (SGB), is their time transitioning from the main sequence to the red-giant branch.